Where the California Gold Rush Began

 This historic site near Coloma was first settled by Japanese colonists from Aizu Wakamatsu (Fukushima Prefecture) in July 1869.
 It is the first Japanese colony in North America, and it contains the gravesite of Okei Ito, the first Japanese woman buried on American soil.
 It’s the birthplace of the first naturalized Japanese-American and is the only settlement established by samurai outside of Japan.

-Here is where the past and present merge into a tailor-made road trip.
-Bike, hike, river raft, or just stop off at one of our award-winning wineries while driving through the beautiful countryside.
-Visit towns dating back to the Gold Rush era, including local favorites, family-owned farms, and awe-inspiring views.
+The past and present merge for a delightful adventure in the area between the Middle and South Forks of the American River.
+Bike, hike, river raft, go horseback riding or stop off at one of our award-winning wineries while driving through the beautiful countryside.
+Visit towns like Cool, Garden Valley, Georgetown, and Pilot Hill, which boast eclectic restaurants, family-owned farms, and awe-inspiring views.

-Plan Your Trip to Coloma & The Divide
+Your Guide to the Best of Coloma & The Divide